OpenInternet/saferjourno/content/case-studies/index.en.md

 Read the following case study and discuss the questions below.

-In 2022, hackers broke into the systems of a company called Twilio.
+In 2022, [attackers broke](https://www.vice.com/en/article/qjkvxv/how-a-third-party-sms-service-was-used-to-take-over-signal-accounts) into the systems of a company called Twilio.
 Twilio is a company that provides other companies and organisations on the internet with the technology to send text messages to their users.
-By hacking into the systems of Twilio, the attackers were able to read people’s text messages, and concerningly, had the ability to try and access people’s accounts if they had set up two-factor authentication using SMS.
+By breaking into the systems of Twilio, the attackers were able to read people’s text messages, and concerningly, had the ability to try and access people’s accounts if they had set up two-factor authentication using SMS.

-One of the organisations impacted by the hack was the secure messaging app, Signal, with 1,900 users of the app being targeted.
+One of the organisations impacted by the break-in was the secure messaging app, Signal, with 1,900 users of the app being targeted.
 Signal uses SMS for its app in the following way: upon downloading Signal, a user is sent an SMS message with a code that is used to register the account.
 This meant that the hackers may have been able to register the user’s Signal account on their own devices by requesting and receiving the code, effectively being able to impersonate the user.

-Out of the 1,900 accounts, the hackers were only interested in three accounts, one of those was a journalist working for Vice Motherboard, a cybersecurity-focused US news outlet.
-The hackers attempted to re-register his account on another device and took over his number for 13 hours.
+Out of the 1,900 accounts, the attackers were only interested in three accounts, one of those was a journalist working for Vice Motherboard, a cybersecurity-focused US news outlet.
+They attempted to re-register his account on another device and took over his number for 13 hours.

 The attackers were able to gain access to his account because the journalist had not enabled a security feature of Signal called Registration Lock.
 Once Registration Lock is set up it will ask you to set up a PIN number.
 This number will be required for all future registrations of an account on new devices.